Of the Avoloch

 Kit Rae

-Of the Vorthelok
+Of the Vorthelok Sword

 In the four hundred and eleventh year of the Fifth Age of Ammon a great war was fought between the forces of the Dark One, the last of the Ancients, and those of the dark elf Agnemmel, his former general.
 Once allies, they had decimated the kingdoms of the Great Realm in their conquests together, but Agnemmel turned on his master in the end.
 Their vast armies clashed in the Elven city of Castel and utterly destroyed each other.
-Victory came to Agnemmel in the last hours of that battle and he was near to ending the Dark OneÕs life, but in the end Agnemmel was slain by his true love, the Dark OneÕs own daughter, Methuscia.
+Victory came to Agnemmel in the last hours of that battle and he was near to ending the Dark One’s life, but in the end Agnemmel was slain by his true love, the Dark One’s own daughter, Methuscia.

-Enethia, a young Mithrodin cleric whose entire family had been slain by the Dark One and his sorcerer Norothos, watched this battle unfold from the shadows.
+Enethia, a young Mithrodin cleric whose entire family had been slain by the Dark One and his sorcerer Nerothos, watched this battle unfold from the shadows.
 When Agnemmel was dead she stole away with his twin swords, the Exotath, which had been enchanted by the Dark One with the powers of the Ancients.
-As once of the Mithrodin order, she was a sworn protector of all blades of power.
+As one of the Mithrodin order, she was a sworn protector of all blades of power.
 Though she had betrayed her oath in the past, she now sought to redeem herself by taking these powerful swords out of the hands of the Dark One and his minions and presenting them to her Mithrodin masters, who would keep them from being used again for evil purpose.

-Enethia trained alongside another of TorketalÕs students, a young apprentice named Ellexos.
+Enethia trained alongside another of Torketal’s students, a young apprentice named Ellexos.
 Ellexos was the adopted daughter of the Mithrodin chief master, Toukol.
 Both women were near the same age and level of training for the warrior class.
 They soon became close comrades and in the following years each challenged the other to be the better warrior.
-They passed each level of KetholÕs combat training and earned their scars, as well as their tattoos of achievement for hand-to-hand and bladed weapon combat.
+They passed each level of Kethol’s combat training and earned their scars, as well as their tattoos of achievement for hand-to-hand and bladed weapon combat.
 Enethia trained with her own sword, Avoloch, and Ellexos with a Mithrodin sword of her own forging.
-KetholÕs training lasted seven years, but by the fifth year both women were fierce fighters in the top levels of their class, as well as astute students in the lore of the ancient Blades of Power.
-Kethol grew very fond of these two, and they soon became his favorites.
-He spent much time outside of training with them, for both women were orphans and they become a part of his great family, though he was a stern master.
+Kethol’s training lasted seven years, and in that time he grew very fond of these two as they became his favorite students.
+By the fifth year both women were fierce fighters in the top levels of their class, as well as astute students in the lore of the ancient Blades of Power.
+Both women came to the Mithrodin as orphans.
+Ellexos had been adopted as a member of Toukol’s family, and Enethia was taken into Kethol’s great family.
+However, he was a stern master and did not coddle her as a daughter.He spent much time outside of training with the students, even accompanying during ranger scout duties in the outlands of Elund.

-In the ensuing years after the war, the Dark One had returned to Dagorlund with his sorcerers.
-His body had been healed after his defeat in Castel, though a great part of his powers never returned for he had lost them when he enchanted the blades of the Exotath.
-The long years of enchantment over his army of mortals, causing them to follow his will in battle, had also drained him.
+In the ensuing years after the war, the Dark One had returned to Dagorlund across the sea with his sorcerers.
+His body had been healed after his defeat in Castel, though a great part of his powers never returned for he had lost them when he endowed the blades of the Exotath with his strength.
+The long years of enchanting his army of mortals to cause them to follow his will in battle had also drained him.
 Those powers, granted to all Ancient Ones by the Anath in the first days of creation, were now forever diminished.
 Compared to mortals however, he was still their master.
-Though he had been defeated in Castel, the Dark OneÕs conquests had weakened the northwest kingdoms of Deylund.
-Those kingdoms were rapidly rebuilding their armies, for they knew the Dark One would return to continue his conquest.
-His forces had destroyed LumeniaÕs army and his general, Agnemmel, had killed their king.
-Those forces still occupied the kingdom of Lumenia in the center of the Great Realm, awaiting the Dark OneÕs return.
-His sorcerer Valegil commanded in his absence, and ruled harshly over the people he enslaved.
-Lumenia would be the Dark OneÕs new strategic center of military operations.
-There he would set out to conquer Deylund, though his passage to invade those lands was blocked by the Tellorien Mountains.
-The Dark One knew of a way under the mountains however, a way that would hide them from DeylundÕs scouts and rangers, who were always closely watching the south for sign of attack.
-This was the realm of Barkonia, a long network of caves, tunnels, and underground cities where the Dark Elves made their abode.
-Thence the Dark One and his forces set out from Dagorlund by ship to continue his resume his plans for the world of Ammon.
+Though he had been defeated in Castel, the Dark One’s conquests had severely weakened the northwest kingdoms of Deylund.
+Those kingdoms were now rapidly rebuilding their armies, for they knew the Dark One would return to continue his conquest.
+His forces had destroyed Lumenia’s army and Agnemmel, his general, had killed their king.
+That host still occupied the kingdom of Lumenia in the center of the Great Realm, awaiting the Dark One’s return.

 To be continued.